ferentin-net/ferentin-oidc-sample/README.md

 This repository serves as a reference implementation.
 Feel free to:

-- Fork and adapt for your OIDC provider
+- Fork and adapt for your Ferentin tenant
 - Submit issues for bugs or improvements
 - Contribute documentation or examples